15r10nk/pysource-minimize/README.md

 This will run `python bug.py` and try to find the string "Assertion" in the output.
 The `--file bug.py` gets minimized as long as "Assertion" is part of the output of the command.

+> [!WARNING]
+> Be careful when you execute code which gets minimized.
+> It might be that some combination of the code you minimize erases your hard drive
+> or does other unintended things.

 ![example](example.gif)

 ## API
 Example: